 My goals for investing this $100,000 would be to protect my capital and opt for growth that is more than what I am getting in the high-interest savings account while reducing taxes owed on the income generated, if possible.
 I am a bit wary of the Canadian equity market at present because everything seems overvalued at present.

 Invest in ETFs

-Since I would have a higher capital investment, investing in exchange traded funds would make sense.
-I should be able to set a stop loss on my exchange traded fund purchases and be able to rebalance on a regular basis.
-Setting the stop loss should protect my principle investment from a huge market crash, while I would still be able to enjoy monthly or quarterly gains from the dividends produced within the exchange traded fund.
-I would most likely opt for a model portfolio recommended by the Canadian Couch Potato with a heavier emphasis on United States and International equity.
+Since I would have a higher capital investment, investing in exchange-traded funds would make sense.
+I should be able to set a stop loss on my exchange-traded fund purchases and be able to rebalance on a regular basis.
+Setting the stop loss should protect my principal investment from a huge market crash, while I would still be able to enjoy monthly or quarterly gains from the dividends produced within the exchange-traded fund.
+I would most likely opt for a model portfolio recommended by the Canadian Couch Potato with a heavier emphasis on the United States and International equity.
 I would try and keep most of the United States and International holdings within my RRSP.
 I have about $10,000 of RRSP room that I have yet to contribute thanks to the emptiness created when I took money out from the Home Buyer’s Plan.

-This is risky and probably a poor choice with the pending rising interest rates, but it would provide a great tax happy option.
+This is risky and probably a poor choice with the pending rising interest rates, but it would provide a great tax-friendly option.
 I should be able to deduct the interest income from my home equity line of credit (I have about $25,000 in my home equity line of credit) in order to offset my taxes.
 I most likely would not opt for this idea because I am too risk averse.
-The Passive Income Earner has a great post on how to see if the Smith Maneuvre will work for you.
+Check out this article to determine if the Smith Manoeuvre will work for you.

 Invest in U.S. Real Estate